fdformula/MathlyLua/README.md

 is about 340 MB, MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
 You can hardly install them on pretty old computers and run smoothly.

-Mathly is especially good for instructors of linear algebra and numerical computing for teaching.
-It takes no time to start Lua and load mathly.
-While developing code and doing computation in a lecture, they can simply focus on delivery of course contents and never need to worry if their computers work too slowly or even collapse.
+Mathly is especially a good choice for instructors of linear algebra and numerical computing for teaching.
+It takes no time to start Lua with mathly loaded.
+While developing code and doing computation in a lecture, they can simply focus on delivery of course contents and never need to worry if their computers work too slowly.
 Moreover, Lua is so simple and so natural a language that even students without programming skills can understand most of its scripts.

 ## Which version of Lua is needed?